Why Every Runner Should Keep A Running Log

 Store-bought

 While I’ve never used them personally, I’ve had friends and teammates use store-bought training logs.
-These are pre-formatted logs that typically allow you to record a year of training.
+These pre-formatted logs typically allow you to record a year of training.

 Store-bought running logs are nice because they are set up and ready to go.
 All you have to do is fill in the information.

-The cons of store-bought logs are that they are not customizable and like other hard copy logs, they can be lost or destroyed.
-They are also more expensive than the other hard copy options.
+The cons of store-bought logs are that they are not customizable and, like other hard-copy logs, they can be lost or destroyed.
+They are also more expensive than other hard copy options, like a printable running log.

 Digital

 The main pro of digital over hard copy is that you should always have a backup of your logs.
-A spilled drink, dropped notebook, or fire isn’t going to claim your running log.
+A spilled drink, dropped notebook, or fire will not claim your running log.

 The cons of digital logs are that you would need technology and/or internet access to use and update them.
 This could be problematic if you are traveling to remote areas.